apache/www-site/content/foundation/docs/targeted-sponsorship-policy.md

 work together to ensure there is clarity about what is and is not possible for sponsors and seeking Board guidance as deemed necessary.

-## Examples of Targeted Sponsorships that can be Requested and Approved:
+## Examples of Targeted Sponsorships that can be Requested and Approved

 - Google Summer of Code / Google Code-In
 - Subversion Project Hackathon